forderud/UnixSharedLibs/bundle-libstdc++/README.md

-Test of bundling a new `libstdc++` version with a shared library to allow it to run on older Linux distros.
+Example of bundling a new `libstdc++` version with a shared library to allow it to run on older Linux distros.

 ### g++ libstdc++ linking problem
 It seems like `g++` will be default link to the libstdc++ library distributed with the compiler.
 This causes problem when one instead want to link to a newer libstdc++ version.